datamapio/elep/README.md

 The Election Project (Elep) is the attempt to create a global nomenclature and modular system for elections.
 Tabular data or more specifically csv is its main exchange data format of choice.

+## Slides
+Upcoming...

 ## Modules
-- Election Results (csv)
+- Election Results (ongoing, see the Minimal Set)
+- Polling Stations
 - Candidates
 - Parties
 - Vendors of Electronic Voting Hardware
 - Local Color Schemes
 - One Global Color Scheme
 - Positioning Compass
-- Polling Stations
-- Maps
+- Maps (ongoing)

 ## File Prefixes and Conventions